Equilibration of objective observables in a dynamical model of quantum measurements: Measurement via objectifying observables

-From Eq.~\eqref{error}, we can see that the objectifying observables equilibrate and unambiguously encode the state of the system (in the measurement basis) under the conditions that, 1) the environment unambiguously encodes the measurement outcome, $F(\rho_k^{(i)}, \rho_k^{(j)})\approx 0$ $\forall i,j,k$ with $i \neq j$, and 2) the system $S$ equilibrates on average under the dynamics, i.e. ${\frac{d_{S}}{4 \sqrt{d_{\mathrm{eff}}}}\approx 0}$ (see Eq.~(16) in~\cite{short2011equilibration}).
+To phrase it a different way, Eq.~\eqref{error} demonstrates the conditions under which the objectifying observables equilibrate and unambiguously encode the state of the system (in the measurement basis).
+First, the smaller the term $\mathcal{E}_{\text{obj}}$ is, the more the environment itself is able to encode the information at equilibrium, with $F(\rho_k^{(i)}, \rho_k^{(j)})\approx 0$ $\forall i,j,k$ with $i \neq j$ and $\Delta P \approx 0$ implying that the information is encoded unequivocally.
+(These assumptions should hold for reasonable models of measurement where the number of outcomes is far smaller than the total Hilbert space dimension.)
+Second, the system $S$ must equilibrate on average under the dynamics, i.e.\ ${\frac{d_{S}}{4 \sqrt{d_{\mathrm{eff}}}}\approx 0}$ (see Eq.~(16) in~\cite{short2011equilibration}), with $\mathcal{E}_{\text{eq}}$ quantifying how far from equilibrium the system is.

 Note, however, that even when the average error $\mathcal{E}_{\text{obj}} + \mathcal{E}_{\text{eq}}$ is negligible, the objectifying observables only accurately encode the measurement statistics of the initial state $\lbrace p_i =\langle i |\rho_{S,0}| i\rangle_{S} \rbrace_{i=1,2\dots d_{S}}$ when the equilibrium state itself encodes those statistics, i.e.\ when $q_i\approx p_i$ $\forall i$.
 Exact equality, $q_i=p_i$ $\forall i$, implies the Hamiltonian commutes with the observable being measured on the system of interest, i.e.\ that $H=\sum_{i=1}^{d_{S}} \ket{i}\!\bra{i}_{S}\otimes H^{(i)}_{E}$ for some $\lbrace H^{(i)}_{E}\rbrace_{i=1,2\dots d_{S}}$.